 A community of support is particularly crucial for people who are changing their patterns of alcohol use.
 It is important to be connected to people who are supportive and with whom you can discuss your feelings and experiences safely.
-People with a supportive network usually feel more capable of coping with day-to-day life stresses and the problems that can be a part of it.
+People with a supportive network usually feel better equipped with day-to-day life stresses and problems.